fatemafaria142/fatemafaria142.github.io/_pages/about.md

   <strong style="color:#1e40af;">Senior Application Developer</strong> at
   <a href="https://www.linkedin.com/company/dexiansolutions/">Dexian (Bangladesh) Limited</a>.
-  My expertise lies in designing and developing generative AI-based applications with a strong focus on Large Language Models (LLMs), Large Multimodal Models (LMMs), Retrieval Augmented Generation (RAG), as well as LLM agents and their multi-agent architectures for automating complex tasks and supporting data-driven insights.
+  My expertise lies in designing and developing generative AI-based applications with a strong focus on Large Language Models (LLMs), Large Multimodal Models (LMMs), Retrieval-Augmented Generation (RAG), as well as LLM agents and their multi-agent architectures for automating complex tasks and supporting data-driven insights.
 I also specialize in designing user-friendly interfaces that simplify AI interactions and provide an intuitive experience for users.
 </p>

 <div class="info-wrapper">